-The College recommends that students consider their scheduled observances prior to enrollment; at times, choice of a different course section could work without conflicting with the observance.
+The College recommends that students consider their scheduled observances prior to enrollment; at times, choice of a different course section or modality could work without conflicting with the observance.
 Students should discuss scheduled observances with their instructors before the semester or during the Add/Drop period to ensure clear communication on academic actions related to absences.

 The College’s policy on religious accommodation for employees stems from the Non- discrimination Policy (1.060).
 The College prohibits discrimination based on religion.

 Applicants for employment should talk with the hiring official regarding the terms and conditions of the job.
 If applicant cannot meet the hours or daily schedule for the job, the supervisor will consider accommodations upon written request.
 As an example, the supervisor may know that a current employee would like the shift assigned to the vacant position and the applicant could work the shift assigned to the current employee.

 No statute requires the College to create a new role or modify requirements of a position in order to make accommodation: that would not be reasonable.